 - Easily download songs to your watch, including playlists from Spotify, Amazon music or Deezer (may...

-As far as hardware is concerned, your options can obviously greatly vary depending on how much you are willing to spend.
-More expensive watches tend to offer more sensors and features that are impossible to find in the lower tier picks.
+As far as hardware is concerned, your options can significantly vary depending on how much you are willing to spend.
+More expensive watches tend to offer more sensors and features that are impossible to find in the lower-tier picks.
 Things such as connectivity, built-in GPS, SpO2 monitoring, extra features, local storage, and more.

-Ultimately, though, both brands offer some great options and as long as you’re willing to increase your budget, you can get whatever you want – be it with Garmin or Fitbit.
+Ultimately, both brands offer some great options, and as long as you’re willing to increase your budget, you can get whatever you want – be it with Garmin or Fitbit.

-One thing to keep in mind, however, is that premium Fitbit watches, such as the Fitbit Ionic, tend to present hardware issues more often than Garmin’s offering.
+However, one thing to remember is that premium Fitbit watches, such as the Fitbit Ionic, tend to present hardware issues more often than Garmin’s.
 And that’s something that you can easily see in user reviews.
 So, unfortunately, that’s minus one point for Fitbit.